stdlib-js/stdlib/.github/ISSUE_TEMPLATE.md

 ## Related Issues

-> Does this issue (or featured request) have any related issues?
+> Does this issue (or feature request) have any related issues?

 Related issues # , # , and # .